How to create credentials for Google APIs

 https://console.cloud.google.com/

-Next, if you're accessing the Google Cloud Platform for the first time, you'll be asked to agree to their terms of service:
+Next, if you're accessing the Google Cloud Platform for the first time, you'll be asked to agree to its terms of service:

 Go through the terms of service and if you're okay with it, Agree and continue.